ordina-jworks/ordina-jworks.github.io/_posts/2017-10-05-Kickstarter-Trajectory-2017.md

 # First impressions

 When we arrived the first day, we were welcomed with breakfast and afterwards, we got a tour around the building.
-We immediately felt at home as everybody is really friendly and helpful.
+The corporate culture here is truly a plus for Ordina and we immediately felt at home as everybody is really friendly and helpful.
-The corporate culture here is truly a plus for Ordina.
-We also got our equipment which consisted of a car and a laptop.
+We got our equipment consisting of a car and either a Windows laptop or a MacBook Pro depending on our preference.
-Some people had a preference for Mac, which was no problem at all.
-From day one Ordina makes sure that their consultants are well equipped to work successfully.
+It's clear that, starting from day one, Ordina makes sure that their consultants are well equipped to work successfully.

 # What is the Kickstarter trajectory?